George W. Jenkins: Death and tributes

 Jenkins suffered a stroke on August 8, 1989, but continued to work and visit his supermarkets in a wheelchair.
 Jenkins died in 1996 at Lakeland Regional Medical Center and was buried in Oak Hill Burial Park in Lakeland.
 He left his wealth to the George M. Jenkins Fund (charity) and his family, which continues to control the company.
 Florida Governor Lawton Chiles stated, "George made a tremendous contribution to our business climate, but perhaps more importantly, he was a true civic leader who had a deep dedication to improving our communities."

 Philanthropy

 Jenkins established the George W. Jenkins Foundation in 1966 to "improve Publix communities."
-After Jenkins' death, the foundation's name became Publix Super Markets Charities.
-Jenkins' daughter, Carol Jenkins Barnett, served as its president.
+After Jenkins's death, the foundation's name became Publix Super Markets Charities.
+Jenkins's daughter, Carol Jenkins Barnett, served as its president.

 In addition to local charities, the corporation supports five national campaigns: Special Olympics, March of Dimes, Children's Miracle Network, United Way of America, and Food for All.